 Großsiedlung Siemensstadt (Ringsiedlung) 1929-1931 Charlottenburg-Wilmersdorf, Berlin, and Siemensstadt, Spandau, Berlin, Architects: Hans Scharoun, Walter Gropius, Otto Bartning, Fred Forbat, Hugo Häring, Paul R. Henning Planner: Martin Wagner

-Often known as the Ring Estate due to the association of all architects and planner with The Ring (excluding Paul R. Henning and Fred Forbat).
+It’s often known as the Ring Estate, this is due to the association of all architects and planner with The Ring (excluding Paul R. Henning and Fred Forbat).